Pello Revo Review

 Comparisons

-With top-of-the-line components and killer kid-specific geometry, the Pello Revo is a fantastic first bike for kids who will be tackling all-terrain adventures in addition to dominating the neighborhood.
-More upright than its counterparts, it’s especially ideal for kids who want to maximize their comfort and lean in when they choose to be more aggressive.
+With top-of-the-line components and killer, kid-specific geometry, the Pello Revo is a fantastic first bike for kids who will be tackling all-terrain adventures in addition to dominating the neighborhood.
+With a mid-range, semi-upright position, it’s especially ideal for kids who want to maximize their comfort and lean in when they choose to be more aggressive.

 For other bike options for 4 and 5 year olds, check out our list of favorite 16 inch bikes!